Introduction to Data Structures

 Lab Assignments (10%)

 There will be weekly lab assignments to be completed in the two-hour lab each week.
 Attendance at the labs is mandatory.
-Lab assignments should be completed by the end of lab, but will be accepted without penalty by 9:00 AM Wednesday the week the lab was assigned.
+Lab assignments should be completed by the end of lab, but will be accepted without penalty by the due date listed on the assignments page.
+Labs will not be accepted after this extended due date.

 Midterm Exams (20% + 20%)

-There will be two midterm exams.
+There will be two midterm exams held during lab.
 Their dates are listed below.

 Final Exam (20%)

-Homeworks #8 and #9, and Labs #9 and #10 may each be submitted up to two days late for a penalty of 10% each day (i.e., the maximum possible score is 90% for an assignment submitted one day late and 80% for an assignment submitted two days late.
+All assignments are due by the due date listed on the assignment.
+Late homework assignments will be accepted up to three days late, with a penalty of 10% each day after the due date (i.e., the maximum possible score is 90% for an assignment submitted one day late, 80% for an assignment submitted two days late, and 70% for an assignment submitted three days late).
 Note that this penalty is determined based on when all parts of the assignment have been successfully submitted.
+Some assignments will have stricter late penalties if they are due close to an examination date, so that solutions may be posted before the exam.

 Numerical grades will be converted to letter grades according to the following scale.